Closed

 The only reason left to use IE is its Bounjour plugin.
 My company makes extensive use of mDNS to identify its web appliances.
 Please add this functionality to Firefox!

-(In reply to comment #11) > The only reason left to use IE is its Bounjour plugin.
-My company makes > extensive use of mDNS to identify its web appliances.
-Please add this > functionality to Firefox!
-Doesn't Safari for windows support Bonjour?
+> The only reason left to use IE is its Bounjour plugin.
+My company makes

 Safari for Windows does indeed support Bonjour.
 Most of our customers have never heard of Safari and we have had problems convincing them to use Firefox rather than IE. Then we have to turn around and tell them to use yet another browser :-(

-(In reply to comment #13) > Safari for Windows does indeed support Bonjour.
-Most of our customers have > never heard of Safari and we have had problems convincing them to use Firefox > rather than IE. Then we have to turn around and tell them to use yet another > browser :-( The thing I do not understand is that if there is only one thing preventing companywide adoption of Firefox (because you have nothing that depends on IE), what is preventing companywide adoption of Safari?
+The thing I do not understand is that if there is only one thing preventing companywide adoption of Firefox (because you have nothing that depends on IE), what is preventing companywide adoption of Safari?
 Sure, it's not Firefox, but more importantly, it's not IE.

-There is a plug-in for this, "DNSSD for Firefox" (and Chrome too).
-However: * It doesn't support Linux. * It doesn't integrate with Firefox bookmarks menu, but adds a button that generates a pop-up window.
 It would be great to have a Firefox feature that adds a dynamic "Zeroconf" sub-menu to the Firefox bookmarks menu.
 Or maybe something similar to a "Live Bookmark", except that the bookmarks are dynamically generated from Zeroconf DNS-SD.

 DNSSD is gone, and the developer is no longer interested. i am stunned this functionality is not already built into FF.
 PLEASE it's not that hard.